LassoSoft/LassoGuide/source/server/datasource-setup.rst

    with no conflicts.
 This is port 3306 by default.
 -  MySQL access privileges must be properly assigned for the machine running Lasso Server to be allowed to authenticate.
--  The Lasso Server machine must have the MySQL client libraries installed.
+-  The MySQL client libraries are included with the connector, or automatically installed by the package manager.

 Configuring MySQL Server